-Friend and colleague Frank Spaith just became the GM of a new semi-pro soccer franchise with the NPSL almost overnight.
+Friend and colleague Frank Spaith recently became the GM of a new semi-pro soccer franchise with the NPSL almost overnight.
 So then I get an email from Frank, that says something like...
 "Jeff, someone did a logo but I thought I should contact you cuz it needs a little help," He was right.
 It was astonishingly underwhelming, especially for the vision I knew Frank would have for the team and the level of play within the league.
 I told him not to worry and that I'd take care of it.
 A few emails and samples back and forth and boom we had something everyone could get behind.
-This will be a ton of fun to follow and watch (help) grow.
-More to come.

 GoRout is a new tech startup here in Rochester that is the first of its kind.
 GoRout has developed a heads up display that fits inside a football helmet to be used during practice.
 The idea is that the coaches can direct the players to reset for the next play more quickly as well as gather real-time stats and point-of-view footage.
 It doesn't end there.
 The system is voice activated by the player and is seamlessly transmitted over GoRout Air without the need for any WiFi network.
 What does all this mean for football?
 It means that plays can be executed and reset in practice with greater efficiency.
 It means coaches can spend more time coaching and less time at a computer.
 It means four times more plays can be run in the same amount of practice time.
 And all of this leads to more wins.

 The company is growing fast, with teams already using the wearable forearm version and production of the HUD version underway.
 So with all the urgency, GoRout's founder, Mike Rolih needed some brand work done fast.